Search number: | 007197127 (since the site opened, on Yom Kippur eve, Oct 12 2005) |

 583.27 | block.
 The way he was slogging his paunch about, elbiduubled, |

-–583.27+ | Slang block: to have sex with |
+–583.27+ | Slang block: to have sex with (a woman) |

-–583.27+ | slog: hit hard (Cluster: Cricket) |
+–583.27+ | slog: to hit the ball powerfully and indiscriminately (Cluster: Cricket) |

-–583.27+ | L.B.W.: leg before wicket: a type of fault for which a batsman is dismissed, for having prevented the ball from striking the wicket with his leg or other body part (Cluster: Cricket) |
+–583.27+ | L.B.W.: leg before wicket, a type of fault for which a batsman is dismissed, for having prevented the ball from striking the wicket with his leg or other body part (Cluster: Cricket) |

 583.28 | meet oft mate on, like hale King Willow, the robberer.
 Cain- |

-–583.28+ | mid on: cricket position (Cluster: Cricket) |
+–583.28+ | mid off, mid on: two fielding positions (Cluster: Cricket) |

-–583.28+ | King Willow: archaic term for cricket bat (from the wood it is made off) (Cluster: Cricket) |
+–583.28+ | King Willow: a personification of cricket, from the wood the bat is made of (Cluster: Cricket) |

 –583.28+ | Motif: Cain/Abel [584.02] |